AlxisHenry/epitech-autograder/README.md

-# Epitech auto-grader
+# Epitech autograder 🐡

-This is a web application to have a global view and some statistics about my studies at Epitech.
+This is a discord bot that sends a message to a channel when a new auto-grading is available on the intranet.

+> The bot knows when a new auto-grading is available by checking the grades page every 5 minutes using a python script.

 ## Table of contents
 1. [How to use it ?](#how-to-use-it-)